RFSchade/Data_analyst_assignment/README.md

 stores all information extracted to these columns.
 The program is also instructed to leave the a, b, c, and d columns blank when "AssayResults" has no "FitResult"-key, which contains the information extracted into these.
+A lot of the missing values in the weight columns seem to be because the data does not always report the same no. of statistics under "StatisticTestResults".
+This could have been mitigated through some extra validation.
+Once the data is extracted, there is also no link between a specific datapoint and the file it was extracted from.
+This made a lot of this "detective work" I have been doing to figure out where the missing data comes from a lot more cumbersome.

+### Plotting
+For a more thorough breakdown of the code, see plots_and_code.html in the R folder.

+After loading in the output of the data_extraction.py scipt, I looked through the data to get an overview, and decided to remove NAs in the position, a, b, c, and d columns for easier plotting.
+I decided agains doing the same with the weight column, because the number of NAs are for greater, and thus a lot more data would be lost.